TSG Playground

 Deploy Your Own Participant

-- Deploying your own TSG components on Kubernetes
+- Deploying your Wallet, Control Plane, and HTTP Data Plane on Kubernetes

-- Interacting with Alice, Bob, and Charlie from your own infrastructure
+- Exchanging data with Alice, Bob, and Charlie from your own participant

 Explore Advanced Features

-- Analytics Data Plane - Distributed analytics capabilities
+- Analytics Data Plane — run distributed analytics queries across participant datasets

-- Custom Data Planes - Build your own data plane connectors
+- Custom Data Planes — build your own data plane connectors for non-HTTP protocols

 Feedback and Support

-- Report Issues - Bug reports and feature requests
+- Open an issue on GitLab — bug reports and feature requests